This job expired on 7 May 2023 – see similar jobs

 What the school offers its staff

-Benefits include: LGPS Pension Scheme, Westfield Health membership and academy laptop.
+Benefits include: Teachers’ Pension Scheme, Westfield Health membership, academy laptop.

-For further information, please contact Janine Dix, via email at firstname.lastname@example.org or visit our website https://www.esteemmat.co.uk/vacancies.
+For further information and/or to arrange an academy visit please contact the Headteacher (firstname.lastname@example.org) or visit our website at https://www.esteemmat.co.uk/vacancies.
 Please use the relevant application form on the MAT website; CVs alone will not be accepted.